Pennsylvania School District Supplies Classrooms With Rocks To Combat School Shooters

 In the aftermath of the Florida school shooting, a Pennsylvania school district has equipped its classrooms with buckets of rocks, according to The Hill.
-The superintendent of Blue Mountain School District David Helsel in Schuylkill County told a state House Education Committee hearing on school safety this week.”If an armed intruder attempts to gain entrance to any of our classrooms, they will face a classroom full of students armed with rocks,” he said.
+The superintendent of Blue Mountain School District, David Helsel, in Schuylkill County spoke at a state House Education Committee hearing on school safety this week.

+“If an armed intruder attempts to gain entrance to any of our classrooms, they will face a classroom full of students armed with rocks,” he said.
 “And they will be stoned.”

-The superintendent disclosed that the buckets of rocks are a ‘last-resort’ in the district’s school shooter plan, according to BuzzFeed News.
-However, Helsel said that his idea to pelts armed shooter is not a direct response to the Parkland shooting.
+The superintendent disclosed that the buckets of rocks are a “last-resort” in the district’s school shooter plan, according to BuzzFeed News.
+However, Helsel said that his idea to pelt an armed shooter is not a direct response to the Parkland shooting.
 The superintendent revealed that schools in the district have had buckets of stones ready to use in their classrooms for two years, according to reports.
 Helsel shared pictures of the river rocks that have been collected in buckets for the classrooms.

 Helsel also told BuzzFeed News that the rocks are not the only plan for armed intruders.
-The district recruited the help of a company called ALICE (short for Alert, Lockdown, Inform, Counter, Evacuate) that claims to be the “number one active shooter civilian response training.”
-The company trained teachers and students on what to do in the event of an active school shooting, the buckets of rock are a “last resort” protocol, according to Helsel.
-“If you have a 5-gallon bucket full of river stones, and we have 25 students and a teacher, it will serve as a deterrent.”
+The district recruited the help of a company called ALICE (Alert, Lockdown, Inform, Counter, Evacuate) that claims to have the “number one active shooter civilian response training.”
+The company trained teachers and students on what to do in the event of an active school shooting.
+The buckets of rocks are a “last resort” protocol, according to Helsel.

+“If you have a five-gallon bucket full of river stones, and we have 25 students and a teacher, it will serve as a deterrent.”

 The Pennsylvania school district is taking active steps to protect lives in the event of a shooting.

 A Pennsylvania school superintendent says each classroom in his district has been equipped with a bucket of stones to use as a last line of defense against school shooters. https://t.co/VylmuaxFVG pic.twitter.com/enAxbs9Yul